dubrie/dubrie.github.io/docs/books.md

 ## Finished Books

 ### 2024
+- [Slow Burn: The Hidden Costs of a Warming World](archive/books/slow-burn.md) by R. Jisung Park 👍
 - The Science of Storytelling by Will Storr (Issue with retrieving highlights, will update once that is resolved)
 - [Master of Change](archive/books/master-of-change.md): How to Excel When Everything Is Changing – Including You by Brad Stulberg 👍⭐